 By: Grace Hancock

 Everyone has their feet fall asleep every now and then.
 Experiencing feelings of numbness and tingling after a car accident may seem insignificant to you.
-That being said, if you are experiencing numbness and tingling in any of your extremities, don’t ignore your symptoms.
+But, if you are experiencing numbness and tingling in any of your extremities, don’t ignore your symptoms.
 Symptoms you may consider insignificant like numbness and tingling could be indicative of a much more serious injury: nerve damage.

 Causes of Nerve Damage

 There are three types of nerves in your nervous system: autonomic nerves, motor nerves, and sensory nerves.
-Each type of nerve is responsible for controlling a different function of your body.
+Each type of nerve handles a different function of your body.
 For example, motor nerves control your movement by relaying information from your brain and spinal cord to your muscles.
-Nerve damage occurs when an injury splices, crushes or pinches your nerve, or when your nerve is stretched or compressed.
+Nerve damage occurs when an injury splices, crushes or pinches your nerve.
+Likewise, it is also when your nerve is stretched or compressed.
 Since all three types of nerves are responsible for essential bodily functions, damage to any of your nerves can significantly impact the quality of your life.

 Most Common Cause of Nerve Damage from a Car Accident

 A sprain or strain happens when muscles, tendons, or ligaments are stretched or torn.
-When muscles, tendons, or ligaments surrounding the spine are stretched or torn, doctors call that a strain or sprain-type injury, also commonly referred to as whiplash.
-Whiplash most commonly happens during a car crash when you are rear-ended.
-The forces of the collision may be so great that they cause your neck to snap forwards and backward so hard that it stretches or tears muscles, tendons, or ligaments in your neck.
+When muscles, tendons, or ligaments surrounding the spine are stretched or torn, doctors call that a strain or sprain-type injury, also referred to as whiplash.
+Whiplash most commonly happens during a rear-end car crash.
+The forces of the collision may be so great that your neck jostles so hard that it stretches or tears muscles, tendons, or ligaments in your neck.

 Herniated Discs and Pinched Nerves

 Intervertebral discs have a tough outer layer and a soft inner layer, almost like a jelly doughnut.
-When you get in some type of rear-end collision and any part of your body is moved beyond the range of motion of what it should be, it oftentimes results in damages to the intervertebral discs.
+When you get in some type of rear-end collision that moves any part of your body beyond its normal range of motion, it oftentimes results in damages to the intervertebral discs.
 In other words, the crash caused your body to herniate the discs, which will cause part of that jelly-like substance in the middle of the intervertebral disc to come out and press on one or more of your nerves that are leaving your neck or your lower back.

 Nerve roots that go out of your spine and your neck actually can go down your arm and into your fingers.
 If the nerve is pinched in your neck, that often results in irritation to the sensory and motor nerves and so you will feel pain going down your arm you may feel numbness and tingling in various points of your arm or in your hand or hands depending on where the nerve irritation is.